anselmobd/tuple-load/README.md

 # tuple-load
-Loading CVS tuples in relational databases.
+Loading CVS tuples into relational databases.

-- cvs_validate.py - In this script are the first steps of the project.
-Initially implementing a simple validation.
+- cvs2oracle.py - Get data from a CSV and, according configuration files, write to an Oracle database.

 ## Files for routine testing.